CubersHub/LinuxLikePrompt/README.md

 # Linux Like Prompt
 Make Windows Beautiful

-This one-liner will make your windows command prompt beaautiful.
+This one-liner will make your windows command prompt beautiful.
 In combination with what I like to call "batchrc" (like bashrc), this makes a perfect command prompt experience.

 # How to create a "batchrc" profile - Step by Step
 - Press the windows key and type "cmd"